graalvm/vscode-extensions/graalvm/README.md

 ## Features

-The installation wizard for the GraalVM for Java extension simplifies setting up the development environment.
+The installation wizard for the GraalVM Tools for Java extension simplifies setting up the development environment.
 You can now download and install any available GraalVM distribution right from the user interface, or, alternatively, you can select an existing GraalVM installation from your local disk.

 GraalVM for Java brings support for Java projects development and debugging in VS Code.
 This extension for VS Code also provides editing and debugging capabilities for JavaScript and Node.js, Python, R, and Ruby applications running on GraalVM by default.

-The GraalVM for Java extension is a prerequisite for the [Micronaut support in VS Code](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut), which brings many more possibilities for Java developers.
+The GraalVM Tools for Java extension is a prerequisite for the [Micronaut support in VS Code](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut), which brings many more possibilities for Java developers.

 The development team is actively working on further improvements and are focused on tne GraalVM Extension providing high usability to developers.

 ## Installation and Setup

-To install the GraalVM for Java extension in VS Code, navigate to Extensions in the left-hand side Activity Bar (or use the _Ctrl+Shift+X_ hot keys combination).
+To install the GraalVM Tools for Java extension in VS Code, navigate to Extensions in the left-hand side Activity Bar (or use the _Ctrl+Shift+X_ hot keys combination).
 Search for "GraalVM" in the search field.
 Once found, press Install.
-That action will install the GraalVM for Java extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm).
+That action will install the GraalVM Tools for Java extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm).
 Reload will be required.

 Once installed, notice the "Gr" icon in the Activity Bar on the left.